jmont96/ABAP-Notes/4 - UNIT 3 - Customer Exits.md

 <ol>
 <li>Create enhanecement project in CMOD</li>
 <li>Choose the SAP enhancements that you want to use</li>
-<li>Edit individual componetsn using the project management function</li>
+<li>Edit individual components using the project management function</li>
 <li>Document the entire project</li>
 <li>Activate the project</li>
 </ol>